Cookies And Cremation? Student’s Recipe May Have Included Grandparent’s Ashes

-Several students ate the cookies at DaVinci High School that police suspect may have included the ashes of one of the student’s grandparents.
+Several students ate the cookies at DaVinci Charter Academy that police suspect may have included the ashes of one of the student’s grandparents.

 RELATED: Grab-And-Go Thefts On The Rise On UC Davis Campus